Frequently Asked Questions

 How do I apply for scholarships?

 All students are automatically considered for merit aid during the application review process.
-For information about additional scholarships, including the Drexel Distinguished Service Scholarships, the Dragon Alumni Scholarship, etc., please visit the Financial Aid website to learn more about Undergraduate Grants and Scholarships.
+For information about additional scholarships, including the Drexel Distinguished Service Scholarship, the Dragon Alumni Scholarship, etc., please visit the Drexel Central website to learn more about Grants and Scholarships.

 I want to play varsity sports at Drexel.
 How do I get involved?